 - Passionate: It is certain that the starting point of all great sports achievement is an unquenchable passion for the particular sport.
 Unless an individual is completely immersed and in love with what they are doing, the likelihood of them rising to the top remains slim to none.
 Moreover, it is directly from an individual’s passion that the other mental characteristics of the champion’s mind develop.

 - Selfless: Rarely, if ever, do we witness teams of selfish ‘I’-first players rise above the competition to be crowned champions.
-Assuredly, deep within every great champion’s mind is an unquestioned belief that the goals of the whole take precedent over individual accomplishments or accolades.
-History’s greatest players and coaches, regardless of the sport, all possess a deep found desire to help their teams win, even if it comes at their own expense.
+Assuredly, deep within every great champion’s mind is an unquestioned belief that the goals of the whole take precedence over individual accomplishments or accolades.
+History’s greatest players and coaches, regardless of the sport, all possess a deep-found desire to help their teams win, even if it comes at their own expense.

 As you can see, there are a number of important psychological components that merge together to create the champion’s mind.
 By either naturally being predisposed to these qualities or developing them within themselves, truly legendary athletes are able to rise above setbacks and obstacles on their way to reaching the pinnacle of success.